-To enter this programme, you must have completed a Postgraduate Diploma in Nursing with a grade average of B or better, and have graduate nursing experience in the health sector demonstrated in a professional portfolio.
-For more information and full entry criteria visit www.wintec.ac.nz/courses/enhance/ pages/index.aspx or to contact us.
+To enter this programme, you must have a current NCNZ Practising Certificate and have completed a Postgraduate Diploma in Nursing with a grade average of B or better, and have graduate nursing experience in the health sector demonstrated in a professional portfolio.
+Full entry criteria available online or by contacting us.